isomerpages/moe-tampinessec/index.md

       title: Sec 1 Information
       subtitle: Sec 1 parents and students
       id: infobar
-      description: "Please follow the link to access information about Sec 1 registration and orientation. "
+      description: Please follow the link to access information about Sec 1 registration and orientation.
       button: More details
       url: /sec1students/
   - infobar: